An Introduction to the SQL Rank Functions

 Finally, it’s always critical to understand the difference.
 Use RANK() when you need top or bottom n results and gaps in the ranking don’t matter, and use DENSE_RANK() when you need top or bottom n discrete values and can’t have gaps in the ranking!
 Here are two examples of where the use of RANK() or DENSE_RANK() matters for a correct solution.

 The question we’ll be looking at here is a common Yelp data science interview question.

 Find the top 5 cities with the most 5-star businesses.
 Output the city name along with the number of 5-star businesses.
+Include both open and closed businesses.
 In the case of multiple cities having the same number of 5-star businesses, use the ranking function returning the lowest rank in the group and output cities with a rank smaller than or equal to 5.

 The crucial information telling us to use a RANK() function here is finding the top 5 cities which more generically is finding the top-n results instead of top-n discrete values.
 If the question had instead asked for the top 5 number of 5-star businesses, we would use DENSE_RANK().

 Ultimately, the answer ends up looking like this: